 Have you ever wondered which of your favorite cereal brands are still safe to eat now that you’re on a gluten-free diet?
 Is Raisin Bran gluten-free?
 And what about Special K, Crispix, and Cocoa Pebbles?

-How I Determined if a Cereal is Gluten-Free
+How I Determined If a Cereal is Gluten-Free

 (1) I looked for gluten-free labeling on the packaging: Does it bear any “gluten-free” claims directly on the packaging itself?

 (2) I inspected the ingredient list: Does the ingredient list contain any red flag ingredients, such as wheat, barley, rye, oats, or derivatives of these ingredients, such as malt (barley)?
+Does it contain any warnings on the packaging?

 (3) I conducted additional research online: I researched each cereal brand online, looking at the company’s FAQs and emailing the company directly if needed.